TheArcusProject/DayCaring/README.md

 DayCaring has a comprehensive list of all Day Cares and Preschools in the state of Texas.
 We pull registration and compliance data for all schools from data.Texas.gov.

 Important: to populate MongoDB the first time, uncomment the relevant sections of DayCaring.js in the server folder and zipCodeFileParse.js in the server folder.

+To run the application in the command line interface, type "meteor --settings settings.json".